Basics

 You can re-assign variables.
 Types don't need to stay the same:

-RSL has 6 data types: strings, ints, floats, bools, lists, and maps.
+Rad has 6 basic types: strings, ints, floats, bools, lists, and maps.

 Strings can be delimited in three ways: